Douvakiing/yolov7-mask-detection/README.md

-Here's the updated README with the dataset information included:

----

 # Face Mask Detection Using YOLOv7

 Welcome to the Face Mask Detection project!
 This repository contains code and resources to train and deploy a face mask detection model using the YOLOv7 architecture.